MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 2. Add a node under the question and select **Call an action**.

 3. Select **Create a flow**.
-This launches Power Automate within the Power Virtual Agents app in Teams.
+This launches Power Automate within the Microsoft Copilot Studio app in Teams.
 We will use a built-in template to send a message to a channel, which makes it very easy to get started.

 4. Choose the template **Send a message to a Teams channel**, then select **Continue**.
     The flow template takes in two inputs from the bot, the **Subject** (title for the message) and **Message text** (actual message) to post to the channel.